[H2] TL;DR

 How long will I need postpartum incontinence pads?

-Typically 6 weeks.
+Everyone’s needs are different, but typically around 6 weeks.
 Most women experience gradual improvement starting around 6 weeks postpartum, though 31% of women still experience some incontinence at 12 months.
-You'll likely transition from Heavy Plus Pads (weeks 1-2) to Heavy (weeks 3-4) to Moderate (weeks 5-6+) as both lochia and bladder leaks decrease.
+You might transition from Heavy Plus Pads (weeks 1-2) to Heavy (weeks 3-4) to Moderate (weeks 5-6+) as both lochia and bladder leaks decrease.

 Can I use regular period pads for postpartum bladder leaks?

-No. Over 50% of women don't realize that urine escapes the body significantly faster than menstrual blood, causing period pads to allow urine to flow back to the surface.
-Incontinence pads use super absorbent polymers that instantly lock liquid into gel, keeping healing skin dry.
+You can, but you are likely to experience leaks or skin irritation due to the fact that period pads don’t absorb urine the way they absorb blood.
+Over 50% of women don't realize that urine escapes the body significantly faster than menstrual blood, causing period pads to allow urine to flow back to the surface.
+Incontinence pads use superabsorbent polymers that instantly lock liquid into a gel, keeping the healing skin dry.

 Why do I need plant-based pads specifically for postpartum?